friendsofgo/killgrave/README.md

 secure: true
 ```

-As you can see, you can configure all the options on a very easy way.
+As you can see, you can configure all the options in a very easy way.
 For the above example, the file tree looks as follows, with the current working directory being `mymock`.

 ```
 mymock/